 Patient advocate Gitte Joergensen also attended the ILC Symposium with help from a travel scholarship.
 Gitte left the event with multiple takeaways.
 She said, “During the symposium, I met another ILC advocate from Norway, and we have plans to work together to get ILC represented in the European Nordic countries since I’m originally from Denmark.
 This would never have happened if I hadn’t attended the ILC Symposium.”
 Read Gitte’s other thoughts about the symposium and watch videos from her and other event participants below.

 Organizing committee members for the ILC Symposium included: Dr. Derksen and Dr. Oesterreich; LBCA SAB Chair Otto Metzger, MD, PhD; ELBCC members Christine Desmedt, PhD, and Anne Vincent-Salomon, MD, PhD; Thijs Koorman, PhD; LBCA Executive Director Laurie Hutcheson; ELBCC Patient Advocate Rian Terveer-Couperus; Lobular Ireland Founder Siobhán Freeney; Lobular Breast Cancer UK Founder Claire Turner; and the late LBCA Founder Leigh Pate.

-Portions of the 2022 ILC Symposium will soon be available for viewing.
-Please note that a virtual panel presentation recapping the ILC Symposium science in lay terms is scheduled for September 14 from 11am to 1pm EDT.
-Stay tuned for more information about how to register for this virtual event.
+A virtual panel presentation recapping the ILC Symposium science in lay terms took place on September 14 from 11am to 1pm EDT.

 Watch – ILC patient advocates and researchers discuss their experiences at the ILC Symposium.